csc-training/geocomputing/gdal/readme.md

 ```
 * Check that you have new GeoTiff files in working folder.
 Check the result file with `gdalinfo`.
 What is the coordinate system?
 Are the files tiled?
 Do they have overviews?

 * `sbatch` prints out a job id, use it to check state and efficiency of the batch job.
 Did you reserve a good amount of memory?
+How long did the script run?
 ```
 seff <jobid>
 ```